DheerajYata/Swire-Coco-Cola-Capstone-Project/README.md

 ## My Contribution to the Project

 As a key contributor to the project, I played a significant role in data analysis, modeling, and delivering actionable insights.
-During the data exploration phase, I conducted thorough exploratory data analysis to uncover critical trends and drivers of machine downtime, providing insights that guided the team’s approach.
-I developed visualizations that effectively communicated the findings to stakeholders, enabling a deeper understanding of the operational challenges.
+During the data exploration phase, I addressed missing data and conducted thorough exploratory data analysis to uncover critical trends and drivers of machine downtime, providing insights that guided the team’s approach.
+I developed few visualizations that effectively communicated the findings to stakeholders, enabling a deeper understanding of the operational challenges.

 In feature engineering, I created impactful variables such as time-to-failure metrics and downtime trends, which enhanced the models’ predictive capabilities.
 I meticulously analyzed the factors contributing to machine downtime, prioritizing actionable insights that addressed the project’s objectives.
 On the modeling front, I worked extensively with Kaplan-Meier survival analysis and Cox Proportional Hazard Models to predict time-to-failure and identify high-risk factors.
 I also leveraged time-series models to uncover breakdown patterns and seasonal trends, providing actionable strategies for optimizing maintenance.